 All resolutions at the forthcoming AGM would be put to vote by poll which allow greater transparency and more equitable participation by shareholders.
 Voting and vote tabulation procedures are disclosed at the general meetings.
 The poll results will be read out to shareholders immediately after vote tabulations.
-The result of the resolutions will be announced after the general meetings via SGXNet.
+The results of the resolutions will be announced after the general meetings via SGXNet.

-The Company's AGM in respect of FY2022 was held by electronic means pursuant to the COVID-19 (Temporary Measures) (Alternative Arrangements for Meeting for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020.
-The Company published the annual report for FY2022 in accordance with the requisite notice period of at least 14 days ahead of the AGM and invited shareholders to submit their questions ahead of the AGM.
+The Company published the annual report for FY2023 in accordance with the requisite notice period of at least 14 days ahead of the AGM and invited shareholders to submit their questions ahead of the AGM.
 The minutes of the AGM were announced on the SGXNet within one month of the date of the AGM.